 South Carolina Licensing Requirements for Audiologists and Speech-Language Pathologists

-- Postgraduate degree in speech-language pathology or audiology from a school determined by the board to be equivalent to ASHA accreditation
+- Postgraduate degree in speech-language pathology or audiology from a school determined by the board to be equivalent to ASHA accreditation; and

-- Completion of 9 months (30 clock hours per week) of full-time, supervised professional employment
+- Completion of 9 months (30 clock hours per week) of full-time, supervised professional employment; and

 - Federal/State employees or employees of a political subdivision, while engaged in official duties unless licensed by the Board

 - Registered nurses, LPNs or other certified technicians under the direction of a physician, otological consultants, or licensed audiologists

 - Other persons licensed by the state whose scope of practice overlaps with the practice of speech-language pathology or audiology

 The Board may issue a license to a person licensed in another state with substantially equivalent standards and if the person satisfies any other requirements prescribed by the Board, including continuing education.

 - Individuals who have completed their post-graduate degree but not yet taken the exam or lack the supervised professional employment, must apply for an intern license.

 - Those who have not passed the exam must do so within 12 months of receiving the intern license; an intern license is valid for only 1 year and may be renewed only once if completing the supervised professional employment requirement.